MichaelCade/90DaysOfDevOps/Days/day65.md

 - `become: yes` means that our user running the playbook will become root on our remote systems.
 You will be prompted for the root password.
 - We then have `vars` and this defines some environment variables we want throughout our webservers.

-Following this we start our tasks,
+Following this, we start our tasks,

 - Task 1 is to ensure that apache is running the latest version
 - Task 2 is writing the ports.conf file from our source found in the templates folder.
 - Task 3 is creating a basic index.html file
 - Task 4 is making sure apache is running

-Finally we have a handlers section, [Handlers: Running operations on change](https://docs.ansible.com/ansible/latest/user_guide/playbooks_handlers.html)
+Finally, we have a handlers section, [Handlers: Running operations on change](https://docs.ansible.com/ansible/latest/user_guide/playbooks_handlers.html)

 "Sometimes you want a task to run only when a change is made on a machine.
 For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.
 Ansible uses handlers to address this use case.
 Handlers are tasks that only run when notified.
 Each handler should have a globally unique name."

-At this stage you might be thinking but we have deployed 5 VMs (including our Ubuntu Desktop machine which is acting as our Ansible Control) The other systems will come into play during the rest of the section.
+At this stage, you might be thinking that we have deployed 5 VMs (including our Ubuntu Desktop machine which is acting as our Ansible Control) The other systems will come into play during the rest of the section.

 ### Run our Playbook

 We are now ready to run our playbook against our nodes.
-To run our playbook we can use the `ansible-playbook playbook1.yml` We have defined our hosts that our playbook will run against within the playbook and this will walkthrough our tasks that we have defined.
+To run our playbook we can use the `ansible-playbook playbook1.yml` We have defined the hosts that our playbook will run against within the playbook and this will walk through the tasks that we have defined.

 When the command is complete we get an output showing our plays and tasks, this may take some time you can see from the below image that this took a while to go and install our desired state.

 ![](Images/Day65_config9.png)

-We can then double check this by jumping into a node and checking we have the installed software on our node.
+We can then double-check this by jumping into a node and checking we have the installed software on our node.

 ![](Images/Day65_config10.png)